Vegetarianism and Antivivisection

 Bayreuther Blätter, as translated by Wm.
 Ashton Ellis.

-with Buddhism and Hinduism, whereas the worst aspects of Christianity were those which it had inherited from Judaism.
-These latter included the Judaeo-Christian
+shared with Buddhism and Hinduism, whereas the worst aspects of Christianity were those which it had inherited from Judaism.
+These latter included the

-attitude to animals, which in the Old Testament (Genesis 9 v2) had been given by Yahweh into the stewardship of Noah and his descendants.
-For Schopenhauer and
+Judaeo-Christian attitude to animals, which in the Old Testament (Genesis 9 v2) had been given by Yahweh into the stewardship of Noah and his descendants.
+For

-therefore also for his disciple Wagner, the idea that men could deal with other animals (including birds and fishes) as they liked, as if animals were things
+Schopenhauer and therefore also for his disciple Wagner, the idea that men could deal with other animals (including birds and fishes) as they liked, as if

 The world is not a piece of machinery and animals are not articles manufactured for our use.
 Such

 views should be left to synagogues and philosophical lecture-rooms, which in essence are not so very different.